AUDIENCE: ALL MEMBERS OF A SCHOOL COMMUNITY ARE ENCOURAGED TO ATTEND.

 This webinar is supported by a grant from Alberta Education.

-Etienna is currently employed by Evergreen Catholic Schools as an Indigenous Education Coach and is completing her Master’s full time at the University of Alberta.
-She has a 3 year old daughter named Layla, and has a husband who is also a teacher and works for Edmonton Public Schools.
+Today, Etienna is an Indigenous Education Coach for Evergreen Catholic Schools and is completing her masters full time at the University of Alberta.
+Additionally, she works as an assistant researcher at the University and is learning a lot about provincial and local initiatives surrounding Indigenous education.
+She is a mother to a 4 year old daughter named Layla and her husband is also a teacher and works as an assistant Principal for Edmonton Public Schools.